Skip advert

 Read full reviewWatch video

-The Alpine A110 is a sports car in the classic sense – which means that as well as beautiful styling inspired by Alpine models of the 1960s, it sticks to the principles of light weight and efficiency over brute strength and electronic chassis trickery.
-Power for the mid-engined Alpine comes from the 1.8-litre turbo four-cylinder petrol also used in the Renault Megane RS, and the Renaultsport team at Dieppe in France that actually builds the car.
-The A110 weighs just a tonne, so 249bhp accelerates it to 62mph in 4.5 seconds, while economy of around 40mpg is also on the cards.
+The Alpine A110 is a sports car in the classic sense; as well as beautiful styling inspired by Alpine models of the 1960s, it sticks to the principles of lightweight and efficiency over brute strength and electronic chassis trickery.
+Powering the mid-engined Alpine is a 1.8-litre turbo four-cylinder petrol engine that was once used in the old Renault Megane RS – the same Renaultsport team at Dieppe in France actually builds the A110.
+The A110 weighs just a tonne, so 249bhp accelerates it to 62mph in 4.5 seconds, while economy of around 40mpg makes it surprisingly affordable to run.

 Advertisement - Article continues below